 YOU’RE A PARCHED PLANT

 At some point, you may have developed some unhealthy financial infidelity habits, whether it’s in the form of faulty money communication patterns or a few “minor” money secrets.
-What you’re keeping from your spouse is, in turn, keeping you from having those necessary, honest, day-to-day conversations.
+What you’re keeping from your spouse is, in turn, is keeping you from having those necessary, honest, day-to-day conversations.

 Don’t worry—there’s a light at the end of the tunnel!
 You’re just lacking a bit of extra water to keep your relationship thriving.
-It shouldn’t take a ton of effort to get out of this rut and into a better position for those financial talks; either way, it’s worth identifying and discussing the differences in your individual Money Personalities to prevent any other bad habits from forming.
+It shouldn’t take a ton of effort to get out of this rut and into a better position for those financial talks; either way, it’s worth identifying and discussing the differences in your individual Money Personalities to prevent any bad habits from forming.